Join the History Center Volunteer Team!

 The History Center is looking for energetic and committed volunteers to help create a great experience for visitors or provide behind-the-scenes support.
 By contributing your time to the History Center, you can learn new skills, work with motivated people who share common interests, and help visitors of all ages connect with the past.
 If you have an interest in history and want to share your enthusiasm and talents, we encourage you to apply to become a volunteer.

 Docent (Tour Guide) Program

 Do you have a passion for history?
 Do you want to learn more about the Tampa Bay region, and share your knowledge and enthusiasm with others?
 If so, apply to become a docent at the History Center.
 Docents help fulfill the museum’s educational mission by leading tours for groups of children and adults.
 No previous history knowledge or education is required.
 The only prerequisites are a willingness to learn, ability to interact comfortably with groups of visitors, and availability one day per week (Mon.-Fri.) from 9:30 a.m.-12:30 p.m. during the months of Sept.-May.
 The History Center provides extensive training and on-going learning opportunities.
-Our next training class is full; we are not accepting applications for new docents at this time.
+Our fall 2013 training class is full; we are not accepting applications for new docents at this time.
 Please check back in 2014.

 Education Program volunteers assist museum staff with developing and facilitating hands-on programs for a variety of audiences, such as preschoolers, K-12 students, adults and families.
 Programs include Scout workshops and tours, preschool class programs, and children's camps.
 Volunteers must be comfortable engaging people of all ages, from preschoolers to seniors.
 Experience and interest in facilitating arts and crafts and other hands-on activities is a plus.
 Schedule is flexible; volunteers work on an as-needed basis.